jabucha/NBA/README.md

 # NBA Database stats

+Welcome!
+If you haven't noticed by now, I love :basketball:

 The purpose of repository is to build a personal NBA database.

 I plan to use Python to scrape the data into CSV files, SQL as a database to clean/maintain, and Power BI/Tableau for visualizations